 When a game is suffering from low FPS, sometimes it has a lot to do with the speed of the processor, or the settings of the game being played are too high.

 Chances are, you may have to upgrade your processor to a newer model.
-Most video games are CPU based, and as such, requires quicker performance to hit the 60 FPS ballpark.
+Most video games are CPU-based, and as such, require quicker performance to hit the 60 FPS ballpark.

 There could also be an issue with the video card’s driver.
 From our experience, AMD is usually the culprit in bad graphics card drivers when compared to NVIDIA.
 A simple driver upgrade could fix the problem, but it may boil down to how fast the manufacturer releases the update.